Urban-Meteorology-Reading/UMEP-Docs/docs/source/Tutorials/SuewsAdvanced.rst

    for the first run you made.
 #.
 Now you are ready to run the model.
 Click Run.

-If you get an error window (Figure 5).
+If you get an error window (figure below).
 This error is generate by SUEWS as the sum of the land cover fractions is not 1.
 If you calculate carefully, one part of a thousand is missing (this is probably a rounding error during data extraction).
 To fix this issue: add 0.001 to e.g. bare soil.
 Now